KherveFitting/KherveFitting/Readme.md

 KherveFitting represents the third major iteration in the LG4X software family for X-ray photoelectron spectroscopy (XPS) curve fitting analysis.
 This software builds upon the foundational work of the LG4X ecosystem:

-- **LG4X (V1)**: Originally developed by Hideki Nakajima, providing the foundational graphical user interface for XPS curve fitting based on the Python lmfit package.
+- **LG4X-V1**: Originally developed by Hideki Nakajima, providing the foundational graphical user interface for XPS curve fitting based on the Python lmfit package.

-- **LG4X-V2)**: Substantially enhanced and extended by Julian Andreas Hochhaus (2022-2024), introducing significant improvements to the fitting procedures, user interface, and validation capabilities.
+- **LG4X-V2**: Substantially enhanced and extended by Julian Andreas Hochhaus (2022-2024), introducing significant improvements to the fitting procedures, user interface, and validation capabilities.
 LG4X-V2 is actively maintained and available through GitHub and Flathub.

-- **KherveFitting (LG4X-V3)**: Developed by Gwilherm Kerherve at Imperial College London, representing an advanced iteration that introduces wxPython-based interface, Excel integration, and enhanced fitting algorithms while maintaining the core philosophy of accessible XPS data analysis.
+- **KherveFitting or LG4X-V3**: Developed by Gwilherm Kerherve at Imperial College London, representing an advanced iteration that introduces wxPython-based interface, Excel integration, and enhanced fitting algorithms while maintaining the core philosophy of accessible XPS data analysis.